Econ Market Research

 The By Mode of Donation segment divides the means of raising funds for NGOs and other charitable organizations into online and offline channels.
 Online donations have been gaining popularity in recent times, as it has become easy to reach out to a global audience through digital media.
 Most NGOs use websites, mobile applications, and social media to create awareness about their causes and collect funds through online campaigns, crowdfunding, and direct donations.

-This shift in the world of digital tools has helped in making the donor's giving faster and safer.
+This shift in the world of digital tools has helped in making the donor',s giving faster and safer.
 Online giving, therefore, is on the increase.
 On the other hand, offline donations remain important in a community, and there are always major fundraising events, such as galas, auctions, and direct mail campaigns, where donations must be collected through offline means.
 The growth in online donation channels cannot undermine the significance of offline donations in terms of personal relationships and traditional methods of fundraising.

 • By Organization Location